DArtagan/docker-borg-backup-cron/README.md

  It's up to you to initialize the backup repository, set up your volumes, etc.  This package is just a borg executable and a framework for running cron.

 By default, the cron will backup everything mounted at /backup_sources to a repository in /backup_repository, every day at 6:00 AM.
-To override this, you'll need to make your own crontab and mount (docker run -v ...) it over the crontab in /var/spool/cron/crontabs/root.
+To override this, you'll need to make your own crontab and mount (docker run -v ...) it over the crontab /crontab.

 ## Getting started